 About Hodgkin Lymphoma

-Hodgkin lymphoma is a blood cancer of the lymphatic system.
-The lymphatic system is part of the immune system, which helps fight infections and other diseases.
-Lymphocytes (a type of white blood cell) make up the lymphatic system.
+Hodgkin lymphoma is a blood cancer that affects your lymphatic system.
+Made up of a type of white blood cells called lymphocytes, the lymphatic system is part of your immune system, which helps fight infections and other diseases.
 There are two main types of lymphocytes: B lymphocytes (B cells) and T lymphocytes (T cells).
-In Hodgkin lymphoma, the lymphocytes begin to multiply uncontrollably, producing abnormal cells that invade other tissues throughout the body.
-Hodgkin lymphoma usually starts in B lymphocytes, spreading through the lymph vessels from lymph node to lymph node.
+In Hodgkin lymphoma, the lymphocytes begin to multiply uncontrollably, producing abnormal cells that invade lymphoid tissues throughout the body.

+Hodgkin lymphoma usually starts in B cells, spreading through the lymph vessels from lymph node to lymph node.
 While Hodgkin lymphoma can start almost anywhere, it most commonly starts in lymph nodes in the upper part of the body.
 The most common sites are in the chest, neck, and under the arms.

 Types of Hodgkin Lymphoma